Easy No-Knead Garlic Focaccia

 • Combine dry ingredients – Add the flour, salt, sugar and yeast to a large mixing bowl and whisk to combine.

-• Mix dough – Add the water to the dry ingredients and use your hand to mix until a very wet and sticky dough forms.
-Use a spatula to scrape the side and make sure everything (including any ingredients at the bottom of the bowl) have been mixed in properly.
+• Mix dough – Add the water to the dry ingredients and a tablespoon to mix until a very wet and sticky dough forms.
+Make sure any ingredients at the bottom of the bowl have been mixed in properly.

 • Rise 1 – Cover the dough with 2 tbsp olive oil.
-Cover with plastic wrap and leave in the fridge for 8 hours or overnight.
-Can be left in the fridge for up to 72 hours for optimum flavor!
+Cover with plastic wrap and let it rise for one hour in a warm spot until it’s doubled in sized.

 • Bake – Bake for 40 minutes or until golden and crispy.
 Sprinkle with sea salt flakes and serve warm or cold.